OkciD/PC_Building_Simulator/cocos2d/docs/CODING_STYLE.md

 * Ownership must be represented and transferred via pointers (whether smart or plain).
 Pointer semantics are more complicated than value semantics, especially in APIs: you have to worry not just about ownership, but also aliasing, lifetime, and mutability, among other issues.
 * The performance costs of value semantics are often overestimated, so the performance benefits of ownership transfer might not justify the readability and complexity costs.
 * APIs that transfer ownership force their clients into a single memory management model.
-* Code using smart pointers is less explicit about where the resource releases take place.
+* Code using smart pointers is less explicit about where the resource releases take position.
 * `std::unique_ptr` expresses ownership transfer using C++11's move semantics, which are generally forbidden in Google code, and may confuse some programmers.
 * Shared ownership can be a tempting alternative to careful ownership design, obfuscating the design of a system.
 * Shared ownership requires explicit bookkeeping at run-time, which can be costly.